Originally published July 18, 2019

 For example, if an electrician installs faulty wiring that causes a fire, his customer could sue for damages.

 If the electrician is operating his business as a sole proprietor, the plaintiff could go after the personal assets of the electrician to pay for damages.
-However, if the business is operated through a corporation, just the assets within the corporation would be at risk.
+However, if the business operates as a corporation, only the assets within the corporation would be at risk.

 Corporate tax rates for small businesses in Canada can be quite low when compared to personal tax rates.
 This provides the opportunity to save tax or defer tax when operating a business through a corporation.

-There are many factors when considering tax effects of incorporating.
+There are many factors to consider when contemplating the tax effects of incorporating.
 Operating your business through a corporation provides more flexibility in how and when income is earned.
 This can result in less tax paid.

 For example, Heidi operates a tool rental business that earns $180,000 per year.
 However, Heidi only needs $80,000 annually to support her lifestyle.